 Probably the best known of all the smart speaker voice assistants out there, the Echo is powered by Amazon’s Alexa intelligence to help you with everything from catching the latest sports results, to playing your favorite album, and turning on your coffee machine in the morning.

-The latest generation of the Amazon Echo brings several improvements to the previous model it replaces ranging from a considerable reduction in size to significantly improved audio output abilities which make it a formidable standalone smart speaker when placed in a room.
+The latest generation of the Amazon Echo is a clear contender to the title of best smart speaker and brings several improvements to the previous model it replaces ranging from a considerable reduction in size to significantly improved audio output abilities which make it a formidable standalone smart speaker when placed in a room.

 At the center of the Echo is an upgraded speaker which utilizes Dolby processing for delivering 360° omnidirectional of high quality sound, whether that’s playing music or just a response to the latest kitchen measurement conversion you’ve asked Alexa.

-Powered by Google Assistant (Google’s answer to Alexa) Google Home offers all of the functionality you’d expect from one of the best smart speaker voice controllers from a top tier brand at an affordable price point.
+Powered by Google Assistant (the search giant’s answer to Alexa) Google Home offers all of the functionality you’d expect from one of the best smart speaker voice controllers from a top tier brand at an affordable price point.

 The smart speaker from Google is built around a core of good looking design and high quality build which makes it more than a match for rival smart speaker systems.
 On top of this, the home is (surprise surprise) exceptionally capable when it comes to search based queries you might pose it.